fabrix-app/docs/en/ref/policy.md

 ## `class` Policy

-A Policy is a special kind of handler that decides whether to forward requests to the Controllers. fabrix Policy classes are singletons; that is, each subclassed Policy is instantiated once, and that reference is maintained during the life of the program.
+A Policy is a special kind of handler that decides whether to forward requests to the Controllers.
+Fabrix Policy classes are singletons; that is, each subclassed Policy is instantiated once, and that reference is maintained during the life of the program.

 ### `constructor (app)`